harmslab/topiary/docs/source/protocol.rst

   topiary-seed-to-alignment seed-dataframe_example.csv --out_dir seed_to_ali --restart

-This will find the last *.csv* output file that was written in the :code:`seed_to_ali` directory and start the pipeline from there.
+This will find the last completed step in the pipeline and will restart the pipeline from there.

 .. _align-script-details: